AnXi0usCat/data-trading-server/README.md

 ### The pipelines would be run on a daily basis by 7 am every day

-This is a streaming pipeline so they ran all the time and this scenario is irrelevant.
+This is a streaming pipeline, it runs constantly, so this scenario is irrelevant.

 ### The database needed to be accessed by 100+ people